-Air source heat pumps use basic thermodynamic principles to convert latent heat contained within the air we breathe into heat energy that can be used to provide heating and hot water.
-This ‘ambient heat’ is replenished by the sun making our heat pumps both effective and environmentally friendly.
+Air source heat pumps use basic thermodynamic principles to convert latent heat contained within the air we breathe into energy that can be used to provide heating and hot water

-With the recent fluctuations in price and supply of fossil fuels, Grant air source heat pumps offer both an environmentally and economically sustainable alternative.
-Home heating in the UK accounts for approximately 30% of CO2 emissions and the heat source used by Grant Aerona ASHE heat pumps is entirely renewable which helps reduce the amount of harmful greenhouse gases being released into the atmosphere and, in so doing, lowers the carbon footprint of the household.
+The heat source used by Grant Aerona³ heat pumps is entirely renewable which helps reduce the amount of harmful greenhouse gases being released into the atmosphere and, in so doing, lowers the carbon footprint of the household.

 Air source heat pumps must be correctly sized to ensure that it can provide the required amount of heat output at the design conditions – typically when the outside temperature is at -3°C. To do this an installer must first accurately determine the heat loss from the property and then, using this information, correctly select the required size of heat pump based on the design outside air temperature.